-Promotion is based on satisfactorily completing the subject matter covered at grade level.
+Promotion is based on satisfactorily completing the subject matter covered at grade level and attendance requirements.
 Immaturity, failure to receive passing grades in two major academic areas, or failure to complete the subject matter of a particular grade level may warrant retention.